 4) Give them plenty to write about

 With your request letter, you need to provide stamped envelopes addressed to the school the letter is going to.
-Multiple schools need multiple copies of the letter, natch.
-Mention all the schools in your request.
+Multiple schools need multiple copies of the letter, so mention all the schools in your request.
 If you're using Naviance or the Common Application, mention in your letter than you will send them email links to upload their letters.
 If you like, you can ask your recommenders to seal their letters in envelopes that you will then include in your application package, but since paper applications are pretty old school, that can be weird.
 Having multiple sealed hard-copies is quite handy for scholarship applications, though, as many of those are not as internet-savvy.

-These two web-based application programs allow you to just list your choice of recommenders, who are then sent an email by the program with a link to upload their letter.
+Web-based application programs allow you to just list your choice of recommenders, who are then sent an email by the program with a link to upload their letter.
 This is meant as a convenience for the recommender.
 However, it makes it way too easy for students to let the program do the asking for them.
 DO NOT LIST ANYONE WITHOUT FIRST ASKING THEM IN PERSON AND FOLLOWING UP WITH A REQUEST LETTER!
 There is no better way to get a terrible recommendation letter--or no letter at all--than to essentially summon your teacher's recommendation.

 5) Follow up with a thank-you note